neuroanatomy/thresholdmann/paper.md

 ![Figure 3.
 Thresholdmann result.
 We downloaded the mask presented above based on the shown set of eight control points.
 The brain region was sufficiently disjoint from the rest of the head so that a mathematical morphology closing was enough to completely separate it.
 The figure shows stereotaxic planes and a surface reconstruction of the mask.\label{fig:reorient3}](https://raw.githubusercontent.com/neuroanatomy/thresholdmann/master/img/thresholdmann_fig3.png)

 # Acknowledgements
+We thank Demian Wassermann for our discussions about radial basis functions.

 # References